Visiting Fellowships 2021-2022: Further Particulars

 Although Visiting Fellows are not members of the governing body of the College, they enjoy nearly all the privileges of ordinary Fellows (including lunches and dinners without charge).
 The College normally provides without charge a study in College and fully-furnished residential accommodation in Oxford.
 This accommodation is large enough to accommodate a partner if wished, and accommodation suitable for Visiting Fellows accompanied by very young or school age children can usually also be provided.

-The College has to choose every year from among a large number of well-qualified applicants, in widely varied fields of study.
+The College has to choose every year from among a very large number of well-qualified applicants, in widely varied fields of study.
 In making this choice, we give weight to intellectual quality, to the interest and feasibility of the research project, and to the benefit of carrying it out in Oxford.
-We therefore ask applicants to include with their application form a full statement, of not more than a thousand words, of the scholarly project they would pursue during their tenure of a Visiting Fellowship, and of the benefit of carrying it out in Oxford.
+We also aim to create a good disciplinary mix of Visiting Fellows.
+We therefore ask applicants to include with their application form a full statement, of not more than 1,000 words, of the scholarly project they would pursue during their tenure of a Visiting Fellowship, and of the benefit of carrying it out in Oxford.

-Applications are particularly welcome from women and black and minority ethnic candidates, who are under-represented in academic posts in Oxford.
-In order to enable the College to monitor the effectiveness of its equality policy and procedures, all candidates are invited to complete the confidential recruitment monitoring form which is processed entirely separately from the applications, and plays no part in the selection process.
+In order to enable the College to monitor the effectiveness of its equality policy and procedures, all candidates are invited to complete the confidential recruitment monitoring form, which is processed entirely separately from the applications and plays no part in the selection process.

 How to Apply

-Applications must be submitted online by 4pm (UK time), Friday, 25 August 2017.
-The online system will contact the applicant’s two referees once the application has been submitted, but the College relies upon applicants to ensure that referees are familiar with the details of their proposed scholarly project and that references are received by 4pm (UK time), Friday, 1 September 2017 at the latest.
-The College cannot itself undertake to remind referees of the deadline but an applicant may log-in to check whether their referees have sent in their references.
+Applications must be submitted online by 4pm (UK time), Friday, 21 August 2020.
+The online system will contact the applicant’s two referees once the application has been submitted, and allow referees to view the applicant’s CV, research proposal and list of publications.
+References must be received by 4pm (UK time), on Friday, 4 September 2020 at the latest.
 In the event of need to change an application after submission, please contact the Fellows’ Secretary.

 Applicants will need to upload: